 OK-INBRE SURP Qualifications

 Applicants must be a student enrolled in at least six credit hours at one of the following institutions during the spring semester prior to the summer program: University of Central Oklahoma, Northeastern State University, Northwestern Oklahoma State University, Southeastern Oklahoma State University, Southwestern Oklahoma State University, Cameron University, Langston University, East Central University, Rogers State University, University of Science and Arts of Oklahoma, Oklahoma Panhandle State University, Oklahoma City Community College, Tulsa Community College, Redlands Community College or College of the Muscogee Nation.

-Applicants must have completed at least 30 hours/2 years of undergraduate study by the time of the summer term and exhibit a record of high academic achievement in science coursework including laboratories if applicable.
+Applicants must have completed at least 30 hours/2 years of undergraduate study by the summer term and exhibit a record of high academic achievement in science coursework including laboratories if applicable.

-Students who graduate in the spring are eligible to apply for a summer research experience.
+Students who graduate in the spring prior to the summer term are eligible to apply.
 Students who graduate in December prior to the summer term are not eligible to participate.

 Students accepted to a graduate or professional school by the application deadline are not eligible to apply.
 An applicant who is accepted into the OK-INBRE SURP and is subsequently admitted to a graduate or professional school is still eligible to participate.